January 23, 2023

 depletion of forests when sourcing their products while they simultaneously rely on these forests’

-.
+resources for their financial success.
 Theme Four, Sustainable Supply Chains and Demand, advocates

 that investors find ways to counteract this trend.8